dashingsoft/pyarmor/docs/man.rst

 Next obfuscate all these scripts in the default output path `dist`.

-After that make the `runtime package`_ in the `dist` path and generate the default :file:`license.lic` for obfuscated scripts.
+After that make the :ref:`runtime package` in the `dist` path and generate the default :file:`license.lic` for obfuscated scripts.

-Finally insert the `bootstrap code`_ into entry script.
+Finally insert the :ref:`bootstrap code` into entry script.

 The entry script is only the first script if there are more than one script in command line.